mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'auto'` The most suitable type of rule heads is chosen automatically, depending on the loss function.

-  - `'single-label'` If all rules should predict for a single label.
+  - `'single'` If all rules should predict for a single output.

   - `'partial-fixed'` If all rules should predict for a predefined number of labels.
 The following options may be provided using the {ref}`bracket-notation`: